Uncategorized

 I would love to hear any other examples you can come up with, quoted or your own!

-One thought on “Syllepsis: Figure of Speech for the Day
+1 thought on “Syllepsis: Figure of Speech for the Day”

 Jump into the conversation, the water's fine!